Kartik2057/Instagram-clone/README.md

 # Picstagram App

-Picstagram is an exquisite Instagram clone crafted with Flutter, empowering users to unleash their creativity and connect with others through captivating photos.
+Picstagram is an exquisite Instagram clone crafted with **Flutter**, empowering users to unleash their creativity and connect with others through captivating photos.
 With a seamless user experience and a plethora of exciting features, Picstagram offers a delightful platform for sharing, discovering, and engaging with remarkable visual content.

 ## Features

 - :camera_flash: **Photo Sharing**:Express yourself and inspire others by uploading your stunning photos directly from the gallery or camera.
 -  :heart: **Double-Tap Likes**: Show appreciation for captivating moments with a simple double-tap gesture, spreading love and encouragement throughout the community.
 - :left_speech_bubble: **Engaging Comments**: Share your thoughts, connect with like-minded individuals, and foster meaningful conversations by leaving comments on posts that resonate with you.
 - :zap: **Follow & Discover**: Connect with friends, family, and inspirational individuals by following their profiles, unlocking a world of captivating imagery and diverse perspectives.
 - :mag: **Effortless Search**: Seamlessly explore a vast collection of posts and users, effortlessly finding the content and profiles that pique your interest.
 - :cop: **User Authentication**: Safeguard your data and enjoy a personalized experience with secure login, sign up, and sign out functionality.